Mathématique: Chapter 63

 “He’s here?”
 Rush asked.

 “Yup,” Young said.
-“We just gotta get you cleared by medical and then you can see him.
-Dr. Van Densen’ll be the one checking you out, I’m guessing.
+“We gotta get you cleared by medical, then you can see him.
+Dr. van Densen’ll be the one checking you out, I’m guessing.
 She heads the med team up here.”

-As they approached the door, it swished open with sound Rush recognized as being straight out of Astria Porta: Prometheus.
+As they approached the door, it swished open with a sound Rush recognized from Astria Porta.
 Or, vice versa, rather.

-“Hotshot,” Young said, tentatively, “don’t get weird with Van Densen.”
+“Hotshot,” Young said, “don’t get weird with van Densen.”

 “Don’t, uh, ask her about her relationship to time, is what I mean.”